How Much Water Should You Drink A Day?

-If you’re starting to work out, it’s important you are aware of your hydration needs, and ensure your body’s fluids are properly replenished.
+Being well-hydrated is fundamental to good health.
+If you are just starting to work out, it’s important to be aware of your hydration needs and how to stay hydrated to ensure your body’s fluids are properly replenished.

-Staying hydrated will allow you to function, and exercise, at an optimal level.
+Drinking enough water each day will allow you to function and exercise at an optimal level.

 What is hydration?